 It is an over-used phrase but these are turbulent times and with that comes uncertainty and an inevitable need for reassurance in the workplace.
 Now, more so than ever, people want leaders who have a strong sense of self and organisation – their abilities, values and strategic direction – and are engaging, inspiring, assured and calm under pressure.
-They also want them to build deeper connections with them – recent research by Gartner has shown that employers who support their employees more holistically realise a 21% increase in high performers.*
+They also want them to build deeper connections with them – recent research by Gartner has shown that employers who support their employees more holistically realise a 21% increase in high performers.* Learn more about the importance of coaching your future now:

 In other words, leadership is a combination of both the doing and the being, and reflects not only their technical skills and accomplishments but also who that leader is as a person.
 However, all this is a lot to ask of someone relatively new to leadership or when they are transitioning into a new role.